Budgeting Credit Loans

 Things to Keep In Mind When Considering a Balance Transfer

-• Some balance transfer cards only allow you to transfer credit card debt, so you will want to be sure that you find a credit card issuer that provides loan balance transfers on at least one of their credit card products.
+• Some balance transferring cards only allow you to transfer credit card debt, so you will want to be sure that you find a credit card issuer that provides loan balance transfers on at least one of their credit products.

-• The interest rate could increase rapidly once the promotional period ends on a balance transfer credit card, so it is crucial that you pay down the balance of your loan amount before the APR rises.
+• The rate of interest could increase rapidly once the promotional period ends on a balance transfer credit card, so it is crucial that you pay down the balance of your loan amount before the APR rises.

-• The amount that you owe on your personal loan and any balance transfer fee required cannot exceed the credit limit on the credit card you plan to transfer the balance to.
+• The amount that you owe on your personal loan and any balance transferring fee required cannot exceed the credit limit on the credit card you plan to transfer the balance to.

 You Can’t Make the Payment